How to generate great content

 4. Create content that is practical and thought-provoking

 Try and turn your content into bite-size tips that people can quickly scan and apply to their own world.
 A handful of tips doesn't seem overwhelming for an audience to take in and absorb.
 Testimonials and case studies are an ideal way for people to understand more about your subject and relate it to their world.
+Ensure you think about the presentation of these.

 Emma Jefferys, Founder of Action Women advises ‘I always try to make my audience think, feel or do something differently.
 A piece that makes them stop and think about their behaviour patterns.
 Or perhaps just a quote that provides them with motivation on a difficult day.’